 The truth to life is found in the simplicity of humility and the faithfulness of love.

 Consider closely the words above.
-It’s more to meditate upon than meets the eye.
+There’s more to meditate upon than may meet the eye.

 Psalms 131:1–2: “Lord, my heart is not proud, nor my eyes haughty; neither do I concern myself with great matters, or things too wonderful for me.
 But I have calmed and quieted my soul, like a weaned child with its mother; like a weaned child is my soul within me.”